esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 > - Is this repository publicly accessible?
 > - Is it free?
 > - Is it proprietary?
-> - Does it allow for authenthication?
+> - Does it allow for authentication?
 > - Is there any quality control for this repository?
 > - Are metadata accessible, even if the data is not?
 > - How long will the data be maintained?